bdanthon/ifarith-compiler/discussion.md

 (Also pass in -m for Mac)

+Using ir-virtual? shows us how assembly operates in the language racket.
+It's simple enough in the sense that it resembles assembly and is easier to create a compiler for and understand in comparison with x86.
+The cons are that the assembly commands are limited.

 [ Question 2 ]

 For this task, you will write three new .ifa programs.
 Your programs